 Applying the Dye:

 Apply the dye to the block with care, ensuring the right amount is used for each print.

-There are different types of blocks available in the market for different application, for example roller blocks, wooden blocks, metal blocks, half blocks for repeats.You can also create your own block a simple DIY method.
+Various types of blocks are available in the market, including roller blocks, wooden blocks, metal blocks, and half blocks for repeats.
+If you’re feeling creative, you can even craft your own block through a simple DIY method.

 In modern times, block printing is widely embraced by designers and artists.
 It finds its way into not only garments but also notebook covers, bedsheets, scarves, and more.
 Renowned brands like Anokhi, Global Desi, Vera Moda, and W offer a plethora of fashionable products featuring captivating block prints.

 I hope this comprehensive DIY guide has inspired you to create your own block-printed masterpieces and experiment with this timeless art form.